In-app Messaging: A Guide for SaaS Founders

-For one, there’s not enough information there for an email.
-There’s nothing else you could add to it to make it longer, either.
+For one, there’s not enough information there for an email, and there’s nothing else you could add to make it longer.
 Not to mention that your users would see the advice out of context anyway.

 (I realize that the word, something, doesn’t make anything clear, by the way.
 So, I’m explaining exactly what that “something” is a bit further down this guide.)